kayoMichael/Personal_Portfolio/README.md

 # Michael Li's Personal Portfolio

-Welcome to my personal portfolio, where creativity meets code!
-Here, you can explore my projects, delve into my tech stack, and get to know me a little better.
+Welcome to my personal portfolio where all of my information about myself is present.

 ## Check out my Portfolio